Blog >

 • Data leaks, misinformation, compliance failures

-• Tools that promise “efficiency” but create new failure points
+• Tools that promise “efficiency” but still fail at crucial tasks

 Not: “We’ll transform your business”.